reilleya/RMTS-Manual/README.md

 ### I had a motor misbehave and it shut the system off before I could press stop.
 Is my data gone?
 There is probably a way to get it back.
 Data is written to the SD card approximately every 400 ms so as long as the test lasted longer than that before the system lost power, there should be a data file on the SD card that the software can process.
 Even if the test ended in less time than that or really catastrophically and destroyed the SD card, the transmitter continuously sends out some of the data it gathers during the firing, which is picked up by the application and logged into a special file.
 A log of all firings is available at `C:\Users\{USERNAME}\AppData\Local\RMTS\RMTS\firings.bak` on Windows, `/Users/{USERNAME}/Library/Application Support/RMTS/firings.bak` on Mac OS, and `/home/{USERNAME}/.local/share/RMTS/firings.bak` on a typical Linux installation.
 This data will probably not include all 150 samples per second that would be in the data log on the SD card, as the number of datapoints in the backup file is dependent on the strength of the radio link during the firing.
 Still, it is a good last resort to have and can be very informative in diagnosing failures when paired with the partial data from the SD card if it is available.
 Don't hesitate to reach out if you need help processing backup data.

+### The radio link is too weak
+First, make sure that the radio is seated onto the transmitter properly and that the antennas are screwed tightly onto both the receiver and the transmitter.
+If everything is set up properly, you can improve the range by making sure both antennas are far off of the ground.
+The ground and other objects on it can absorb the signals that the radios emit, so try putting the transmitter on a stand if you need more range.
+The receiver can be held up to improve reception.
+Though this should always be the case when firing a motor, make sure there is good line of sight between the two radios.
+If all else fails, you can try a different 2.4 GHz with better gain.

 ## Glossary
 * Transducer: A device that converts some value from the physical world into a signal.
 In this context, it usually refers to load cells and pressure sensors.